-The Yellow Train is a local commuter train running through the French Pyrenees’s national park from Villefranche-de-Conflent to Latour-de-Carol/Enveitg at the Spanish border.
+The Yellow Train in French Pyrenees is a local commuter train running through the French Pyrenees’s national park from Villefranche-de-Conflent to Latour-de-Carol/Enveitg at the Spanish border.
 It runs on a 1,000 mm (3 ft 3 3⁄8 in) gauge railway.
 Construction started in 1903, the section to Mont-Louis was completed in 1910, followed by an extension to Latour-de-Carol/Enveitg in 1927.
 The trains are powered by electricity at 850 volts DC, supplied by the third rail.

 The main stops of the Yellow Train

-The Yellow Train Schedule
+The best part of the Yellow Train route

 Our plan for the Yellow Train Ride

 It was in the summer when we took the ride.
 To better utilize the traveling time, we drove to Villefranche-de-Conflent in the morning around 8:00 and bought return tickets to and from Mont-Louis La Cabanasse.

 Since our train would leave at lunchtime, we utilized the time by driving to Mont-Louis La Cabanasse and visited the place.
 On the way, we stopped at several places to catch the bridge and gorge views, especially the unusual rail suspension bridge at Pont Gisclard between Sauto and Planès.
 The roads are well-maintained and had less traffic even during the summer holiday times.

 After the visiting, we drove back to Villefranche-de-Conflent and boarded our train to Mont-Louis La Cabanasse.
 Our train returned to Villefranche-de-Conflent in the late afternoon, when it was the best time to see the place because most tourists were leaving.

 The Yellow Train crosses over two bridges, the Pont Séjourné, and the Gisclard suspension bridge.
 But we could only capture a partial view of them from the train.
 You can, however, drive there to enjoy the views.